The Provincial Auditor Act

 We examine these organizations directly, or work with other auditors appointed by the Government.
 We report our findings directly to the Legislative Assembly through our annual and special reports.
 Special reports may be requested by the Standing Committee on Public Accounts (PAC), the Legislative Assembly, Cabinet, or Crown and Central Agencies.

-All our reports are always public documents.
+All our reports are public documents.
 Read them at Publications on our website.

 [1] When the Assembly is not in session, Public Accounts Committee receives these reports upon their submission to the Speaker.